flexera-public/policy_templates/security/aws/iam_no_root_access_keys/README.md

 ## What it does

 The 'root' user account is the most privileged user in an AWS account.
 AWS Access Keys provide programmatic access to a given AWS account.
 It is recommended that all access keys associated with the 'root' user account be removed.
-This policy checks the Root account for access k.
+This policy checks the Root account for access key.
 An incident is created if one or more are present.

 ## Functional Details